 Non-Thesis Master’s Program in Geography

 Currently thirty-three (30) credit hours are needed to complete the non-thesis option.
-This will change to thirty (30) credit hours for students admitted to the program from Fall 2018.
 Students must earn a grade of “B” or better in each of the core courses (total 9 credit hours): GEO5058 Survey of Geographic Thought (3), GEO5118C Introduction to Geographic Research (3), GEO5165C Quantitative Geography (3) OR GEO6113 Qualitative Geography (3).
-In addition, each student must earn a grade of “B–” or better in elective courses totaling another 24 credit hours (21 credit hours for students entering the program in Fall 2018).
+In addition, each student must earn a grade of “B–” or better in elective courses totaling another 21 credit hours.
 Elective courses must be selected in consultation with the Graduate Program Director.